 We regularly evaluate valuation allowances established for deferred tax assets for which future realization is uncertain.
-We perform this evaluation quarterly.
+We perform a detailed evaluation and calculation annually.
+We review the assumptions at each quarter to determine if a detailed calculation needs to be prepared for a specific quarter.
 Estimations of required valuation allowances include estimates of future taxable income.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which the activity underlying these assets becomes deductible.
 We consider projected future taxable income and tax planning strategies in making this assessment.
 If actual future taxable income differs from our estimates, we may not realize deferred tax assets to the extent we have estimated.